raspibolt/raspibolt/guide/bonus/lightning/lndg.md

   > Quit the server with CONTROL-C.
   ```

-* Now point your browser to the LNDg Python server, for example http://raspibolt.local:8889
+* Now point your browser to the LNDg Python server, for example https://raspibolt.local:8889
-(or your nodes ip address, e.g. http://192.168.0.20:8889).
+(or your node's IP address, e.g. https://192.168.0.20:8889).

 * The initial login user is "lndg-admin" and the password is the one generated just above.
 If you didn't save the password, you can get it again with: `nano /home/lndg/lndg/data/lndg-admin.txt`